-REGISTRATION FOR ADMISSION TO THE BAR
+REGISTRATION WITH THE COURT OF APPEALS AND ADMISSION TO THE BAR

 Under the rules governing admission to the bar in the State of Maryland, each applicant is required to register with the Court of Appeals as a law student before beginning the study of law.
-After June 1, 1940, applicants for such registration must have completed, in addition to a high-school education or the equivalent, one year of work in a college approved by the Board of Law Examiners, or the equivalent; after June 1, 1941, the completion of two years' work in a college so approved, or the equivalent, will be required.
+After June 1, 1941, applicants for such registration must have completed, in addition to a high-school education or the equivalent, two years of work in a college approved by the Board of Law Examiners, or the equivalent.
 Application blanks for such registration may be procured from the Secretary by the student at the time of his registration in the Law School.
 A fee of \$5.00, payable to the Clerk of the Court of Appeals, must accompany each application.
+Such registration as a law student with the Court of Appeals does not automatically qualify an applicant for admission to the Law School, for which compliance with the requirements set forth on page 8 is essential.